 Ruby ports are the cheapest and most widely produced and typically don’t age very well.
-Don’t dismiss them even if you’re a wine snob, however: rubies can offer a fine crisp start to a dinner.
+Don’t dismiss them even, however: rubies can offer a fine crisp start to a dinner.
 Tawny ports are aged in wooden barrels, giving them a darker golden-brown tinge and more complexity.
 They’re typically sweet to medium dry, and are normally best for dessert.
 White port, made from white grapes, is far rarer outside of Portugal, but is a fun drink on its own when crisp or as a base for a cocktail (think tonic water) when it’s sweet.

 Off the mainland, Portugal’s Madeira and Azores islands both grow grapes for wine-making.
 Azores wines are hard to find outside the islands, but Madeira makes a pretty important export: Madeira.